aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/fliporientation/_index.md

 public class FlipOrientation
 ```

-A utility class providing constants.
 Possible values for the orientation of a shape.
 ## Fields

 | Field | Description |